-If you are preparing Newspaper for UPSC, reading newspaper daily should be on your priority list along with completing the syllabus.
+If you are preparing a Newspaper for UPSC, reading the newspaper daily should be on your priority list along with completing the syllabus.
 But just reading the newspapers may not help you.
-You need to make notes so that you can revise from it regularly and the day before your exam.
+You need to make notes so that you can revise it regularly and the day before your exam.

 Selecting the Right Newspaper for UPSC:

 The very first thing that you need to do is to select the right newspapers.
 You can go through newspapers like Dainik Jagran ePaper which is available in the Hindi language and The Hindu PDF that is an English language daily newspaper.

 But often going through the whole newspaper each day can waste much of your time.
 Hence, the best way is to select the right topics and go through them.
 One of the ways is to understand the syllabus of UPSC well.
 When you have understood the syllabus properly, you can understand which topic in the newspaper is suitable for your preparation.
 You should note these topics down and should go through them.
 This will help you in going through all the necessary topics in the newspapers without wasting much of your time.